MSP Recovery Claims, Series LLC, a Delaware series LLC v. Am...

 Attorneys at Rumberger Kirk & Caldwell and Maynard, Cooper & Gale on Wednesday removed a Medicare reimbursement lawsuit against American Family Connect Property and Casualty Insurance to Florida Southern District Court.
-The suit was filed by Milberg Coleman Bryson Phillips Grossman on behalf of MSP Recovery Claims Series.
-The case is 1:23-cv-20106, MSP Recovery Claims, Series LLC, a Delaware series LLC v.
-American Family Connect Property and Casualty Insurance Company f/ka IDS Property and Casualty Insurance Company.
+The suit, involving treatment of a patient's neck injuries, was filed by Milberg Coleman Bryson Phillips Grossman on behalf of MSP Recovery Claims Series LLC.
+The case is 1:23-cv-20126, MSP Recovery Claims, Series LLC, a Delaware series LLC v.
+American Family Connect Property and Casualty Insurance Company.

 Health Care